Monica Eileen Patterson

 |Office:||1314 Dunton Tower|

-Dr. Monica Eileen Patterson is an Assistant Professor in the Institute of Interdisciplinary Studies at Carleton University.
+Dr. Monica Eileen Patterson is an Associate Professor in the Institute of Interdisciplinary Studies, and Assistant Director of Curatorial Studies in the Institute for the Comparative Study of Literature, Art, and Culture at Carleton University.
 She earned her doctorate in Anthropology and History and a certificate in Museum Studies from the University of Michigan (Ann Arbor).
-Prior to joining the faculty at Carleton, she was a Banting Fellow at the Centre for Ethnographic Research and Exhibition in the Aftermath of Violence at Concordia University.
+Prior to joining the faculty at Carleton, she was a Banting Fellow at the Center for Ethnographic Research and Exhibition in the Aftermath of Violence at Concordia University, and a Fulbright Scholar in South Africa.

 You can access Professor Patterson’s full cv and many of her publications on Academia.edu.